nhsbsa/immigration-hs/docs/documentation/setting-up-git.md

 ## 4. Doing your first commit

 There are two stages to committing your changes.
-The first is to select the specific files with changes you want to commit, called **‘staging’**.
-The second is to commit all the changes in ‘staging’.
+The first is to select the specific files with changes you want to commit, called **‘staging'**.
+The second is to commit all the changes in ‘staging'.

 ### Select files you want to commit

-As this is our first commit, we want to add **all** files to ‘staging’
+As this is our first commit, we want to add **all** files to ‘staging'

 #### Adding all files that have changes